CSecLab/cseclab.github.io/people/luca_verderame.md

 My research interests mainly cover the many aspects of security and privacy for software and systems, specifically on emerging computing platforms and the complex environments in which they operate.
 A special focus is devoted to mobile and IoT environments.
 </p>

-__Keywords:__ Trust of Software Ecosystems, IoT Security, Mobile Security.
+__Keywords:__ Trustworthy Software Ecosystems, IoT Security, Mobile Security.

 ## Short Bio